-A free permit is required for overnight trips into the backcountry and to the north end of the park.
+A free permit is required for overnight trips into the Craters of the Moon Wilderness Area.
+A permit is also required for day-use visits into the north end of the park.
 These can be obtained at the Visitor Center during business hours.
-This enables the National Park Service to monitor how many people are using the wilderness, to inform them of regulations, and to make sure that they return safely.
+These permits enable the National Park Service to monitor how many people are using these areas, to inform visitors of regulations, and to make sure that they return safely.

 No wood fires.
 Use backpacking stoves for cooking.

 Bicycles and other mechanized equipment are not allowed.